|

 2. Quo primum and the Novus Ordo Mass

-B. Regarding the power of teaching, a Pope does not have the right to revoke the Tradition of the Church.
-Indeed, the codification of St. Pius V was a condensation of around 1500 years of the Latin Rite’s customs in worshiping God, which were formulated as a counterattack against Protestantism.
+A. Regarding the power of teaching, a Pope does not have the right to revoke the liturgical tradition of the Church.
+Indeed, Quo primum was a codification of around 1500 years of the Latin Rite’s customs in worshiping God, which were formulated as a counter-attack against Protestantism.
 From the time of Trent, almost 500 years passed and enriched that same Tradition.
-Then Paul VI entered the picture and tried to destroy this legacy.
-His action was profoundly detrimental to Church Tradition, one of the main sources of her life.
-For this reason, that self-destructive action was illegitimate, and must be resisted until it disappears from the entire Church.

 These points summarize our position regarding the illegitimacy of Paul VI’s New Mass.